Anastasia-Kharicheva/aws-modernization-with-quali/content/module3/prerequisites/32_page.md

 ![32_page](/images/module3/36_page.png)

 Congratulations!
-You've now automatically deployed an instance of Jenkins that can launch any blueprint configured in Colony!
+You've now automatically deployed an instance of Jenkins that can launch any blueprint configured in Torque!
-As the Ops team manager of Gourmet Inc, you may also use CloudShell Colony to manage the new releases of the Jenkins platform as they become available.
+As the Ops team manager of Gourmet Inc, you may also use Torque to manage the new releases of the Jenkins platform as they become available.